quran-bash-scripts/quran-bash-scripts.github.io/Quran-BASH-Scripts-Documentation.md

 E.g.2 (v2): tafsir.sh --tafsir-format htm --ayaat 002282

 **\*** SEPARATE ÂYÂT OR SUWAR:
-E.g.1 (v1): tafsir.sh -f htm -s '1 18 111'
+E.g.1 (v1): tafsir.sh -f htm -s &rsquo;1 18 111&rsquo;
-E.g.1 (v2): tafsir.sh --tafsir-format txt --suwar '16 17 15'
+E.g.1 (v2): tafsir.sh --tafsir-format txt --suwar &rsquo;16 17 15&rsquo;

-E.g.2 (v1): tafsir.sh -f txt -a '002102 002023 006100'
+E.g.2 (v1): tafsir.sh -f txt -a &rsquo;002102 002023 006100&rsquo;
-E.g.2 (v2): tafsir.sh --tafsir-format htm --ayaat '002282 003156 110005'
+E.g.2 (v2): tafsir.sh --tafsir-format htm --ayaat &rsquo;002282 003156 110005&rsquo;

 **\*** RANGE OF SUWAR OR ÂYÂT:
-E.g.1 (v1): tafsir.sh -f htm -s '90\_100'
+E.g.1 (v1): tafsir.sh -f htm -s &rsquo;90\_100&rsquo;
-E.g.1 (v2): tafsir.sh --tafsir-format txt --suwar '107\_114'
+E.g.1 (v2): tafsir.sh --tafsir-format txt --suwar &rsquo;107\_114&rsquo;

-E.g.2 (v1): tafsir.sh -f txt -a '002102\_002110'
+E.g.2 (v1): tafsir.sh -f txt -a &rsquo;002102\_002110&rsquo;
-E.g.2 (v2): tafsir.sh --tafsir-format htm --ayaat '002280\_003010'
+E.g.2 (v2): tafsir.sh --tafsir-format htm --ayaat &rsquo;002280\_003010&rsquo;

 in E.g.1 we generate a tafsir for the whole Sûrah 15 of the Quran, thus the option -s in E.g.2 we generate a tafsir for verse number 102 of Sûratul-Baqarah, thus the  -a option and the 002102 value entered.

-<a id="org72387ee"></a>
+<a id="orgb764297"></a>

 ## DEPENDENCIES

-<a id="orgfa61e93"></a>
+<a id="org5ce20e0"></a>

 ### App dependencies

-sed coreutils p7zip-full.
+sed coreutils p7zip-full zstd.

 Under Debian-based GNU/Linux systems run the following to install them:

-`sudo apt install sed coreutils p7zip-full`
+`sudo apt install sed coreutils p7zip-full zstd`

 or

-`sudo apt-get install sed coreutils p7zip-full`
+`sudo apt-get install sed coreutils p7zip-full zstd`

 On Termux on Android, run:

-`pkg install sed coreutils p7zip-full`
+`pkg install sed coreutils p7zip-full zstd`

 or

-`apt install sed coreutils p7zip-full`
+`apt install sed coreutils p7zip-full zstd`

 or

-`apt-get install sed coreutils p7zip-full`
+`apt-get install sed coreutils p7zip-full zstd`

-<a id="org74c0c81"></a>
+<a id="orga72cff9"></a>

 ### Supported Format of Tafsir Files

 The tafsir files that the program uses are in the format of Tanzil/Zekr translation/tafsir files.
 You can grab some files from the above-mentioned projects web-sites or (if the tafsir/translation file you would like to work on has not already been setup for zekr/tanzil) create your own.
 The Tanzil/Zekr file format is a simple text file which has 6236 lines.
 Each line corresponds to a verse of the Quran.
-The lines are arranged in the order of the appearance of the verses in the Qur'an from Sûratul-Fatiha to Sûratun-Nâss.
+The lines are arranged in the order of the appearance of the verses in the Qur&rsquo;an from Sûratul-Fatiha to Sûratun-Nâss.
 Note that after the 6236 lines, you can add some other lines of information or licence, provided that all the 6236 lines of verses appear properly.

-<a id="org2710666"></a>
+<a id="org7b1201c"></a>

 ### How to Prepare the Tafsir Files

-Let's say we have a set of Zekr tafsir files (this is recommended, though Tanzil files also work fine) as follows:
+Let&rsquo;s say we have a set of Zekr tafsir files (this is recommended, though Tanzil files also work fine) as follows:

 >
 >